jyarb-keptn/keptn-in-a-box/README.md

 Please be patient, the deployment process will average ~20 to ~30 min.

-Once the install has finsihed you can get the URL for your KIAB homepage.
+Once the install has finsihed, you can get the URL for your KIAB homepage.

 <img src="doc/images/KIAB_info.png" width="500"/>